qaisjp/green-candy/ps2 export tool/releases/README.txt

 WHAT IS IMGIMPORT ?
 ==================================
 This is a quick tool whose usage should be self-explanatory.
 It is made to aid the reinsertion of files into GTA engine archives.
-Is supports version 1 and 2 archives.
+It supports version 1 and 2 archives.

 Simply modify "imgimport.ini" to adjust it.